Your Recipe for a Stellar NFT Marketplace — The Key Ingredients

 2021 was branded by many as the year of the NFT, and so far, this particular market is showing no signs of stalling.
 Even those of us who aren’t connoisseurs have heard about pictures of monkeys being sold at Sotheby’s for close to $25 million, and about Grimes making a substantial side-line by selling her art in the NFT gold-rush.
 We’ve also seen the growth of a number of NFT marketplaces, which are of course the prime way to buy and sell digital art (and other items) in the modern age.

 Thinking of building your own marketplace?
 There’s never been a better time.
 And it’s not just because of the popularity of NFTs, but also due to the fact that they’re relatively hands-off and risk-free.
 As a marketplace owner, you don’t have to be involved in the trading itself and all your transactions are recorded on the blockchain, giving you an excellent layer of security.
-If you haven’t yet read our manual on kick-starting your NFT marketplace, take a look here.
+Read our manual on kick-starting your NFT marketplace, if you yet haven't.
 But, today we wanted to take a deep-dive into the key components that you’ll need to make yours a real success.

 A quick recap - what is an NFT marketplace?